Bergman kernel asymptotics for singular metrics on punctured Riemann surfaces: Introduction

-If $X$ is non-compact, \eqref{e:bke1} was deduced in \cite[Theorem\,6.1.1]{MM07}, \cite[Theorem\,3.11]{MM08} under hypothesis \eqref{e:c}, resp.\ \eqref{e:c1}, see also \cite[Theorem\,1.6]{HsM11}.
-We refer the reader to the book \cite{MM07} for a comprehensive study of the Bergman kernel and its applications and also to the survey \cite{Ma10}.
-By the above mentioned works, the asymptotics of the Bergman kernel is well understood on fixed compact sets.
-In this paper we consider very general metrics on a punctured Riemann surface and on a line bundle and study the behavior of the Bergman kernel in the neighbourhood of the punctures.
-The asymptotics depends on the singularities of the metrics on the base manifold and on the bundle.
+By the above mentioned works, the asymptotic expansion of the Bergman kernel is well understood on fixed compact sets.
+In this paper we consider very general metrics on a punctured Riemann surface and on a line bundle and study the behavior of the Bergman kernel in the neighborhood of the punctures.
+The asymptotics depend on the singularities of the metrics on the base manifold and on the bundle.

 In the case of metrics with Poincar\'e singularities, \cite{AMM} provides a weighted estimate in the $C^m$-norm near the punctures for the global Bergman kernel compared to the Bergman kernel of the punctured disc, uniformly in the tensor powers of the given bundle.
 Our estimates complement the results of \cite{AMM}.